molcik/crypto-algo-trading/README.md

 # Crypto Algo Trading
 This project aims to provide control for automated trading on multiple platforms.
+More information in [doc](https://filipmolcik.com/algo-trading-cryptocurrency/).

 # Roadmap
 ## In Progress